joservrmdz/TimeZoneCalculator/Readme.md

 #### 2. Submitting a city name that is not known
 When the user submits a "city and country" pair that's not known by the timezoneDB, the response of the request will be parsed and the field "status" of the payload will be checked.
-Since it's value will be different than "OK", we know the the city was not found.
+Since its value will be different than "OK", we know the the city was not found.
 In that case the server will return: `Sorry, We couldn't find that city.
 Please try a different one.`

 #### 3. Submitting a city name that is not unique
-When the user submits a "city " whose name exists more than one in a country, all the results found for that query by timezoneDB will be returned to the client.
+When the user submits a "city " whose name exists in more than one country, all the results found for that query by timezoneDB will be returned to the client.

 ## Testing